gemerden/statemachine/statemachine/docs/tutorial.md

 ---

-_At this point you have all the tools to create a functional state machine that is usable in many cases, including:_
+_At this point you should have all the tools to create a functional state machine, including:_
 * _defining states and state transitions,_
 * _defining triggers that cause state transitions,_
-* _defining callbacks on states and state transitions and when these callbacks will be called,_
+* _defining callbacks on states and state transitions,_
-* _passing parameters to the callbacks_
+* _passing parameters to the callback functions_
-* _wildcard and listed states to define multiple transitions at one._
+* _using wildcard and listed states to define multiple transitions at once._

+_With these elements a fully functional state machine can be implemented.
+As a state machine grows in complexity or needs to meet additional requirements, the features in the sections below can become more useful._

 ---
 ### Advanced: Conditional Transitions